-What has the University done to plan for the fall semester?
+What has the University done to plan for the 2020-21 academic year?

-In accordance with state guidelines, on July 17 FDU submitted to the New Jersey Office of the Secretary of Higher Education its comprehensive plan and policies for the fall semester.
+In accordance with state guidelines, on July 17, 2020, FDU submitted to the New Jersey Office of the Secretary of Higher Education its comprehensive plan and policies for reopening.
 The plan can be read here.
-For more information see Fall 2020 Semester.

-Click on the campus-specific links below to learn more about getting oriented to the new semester and the many resources and services FDU offers our community.
+Click on the campus-specific links below to learn more about the many resources and services FDU offers our community.

-What do faculty and staff need to know as the fall semester starts?
+What do faculty and staff need to know about health and safety on campus?

 The Office of Human Resources has compiled an extensive list of questions and answers for faculty and staff.
 For more information, contact the Office of Human Resources.